• White LinkedIn Icon

 b.run()

 Because rigamajig2 relies entirely on external data the final rig can be built without any manual input.
-The primary method for publishing rigs to the end-user (aka animator) is to use the command line since it seems a bit silly to wait for Maya to boot up just to run a script that doesn't require the rigger.
+The primary method for publishing rigs to the end-user (aka animator) is to use the command line.

 Using the command line allows the rigger to rebuild multiple rigs at once.
 As an example use case, if a bug is found in the rig and is present across all characters in a production a TD could adjust the code in the component and rebuild all rigs to push the change to the animators.